NOAA-GFDL/CatalogBuilder/doc/generation.rst

                   "time_range", "chunk_freq","platform","dimensions","cell_methods","standard_name","path"]

-**OUTPUT PATH TEMPLATE**
+**INPUT PATH TEMPLATE**

-The *OUTPUT PATH TEMPLATE* variable controls the expected directory structure of input data.
+The *INPUT PATH TEMPLATE* variable controls the expected directory structure of input data.

 .. code-block:: yaml

  #Directory structure information
- output_path_template = ['NA','NA','source_id','NA','experiment_id','platform','custom_pp','realm','cell_methods','frequency','chunk_freq']
+ input_path_template = ['NA','NA','source_id','NA','experiment_id','platform','custom_pp','realm','cell_methods','frequency','chunk_freq']

-For a directory structure like /archive/am5/am5/am5f3b1r0/c96L65_am5f3b1r0_pdclim1850F/gfdl.ncrc5-deploy-prod-openmp/pp the output_path_template is set as above.
+For a directory structure like /archive/am5/am5/am5f3b1r0/c96L65_am5f3b1r0_pdclim1850F/gfdl.ncrc5-deploy-prod-openmp/pp the input_path_template is set as above.

 We have NA in those values that do not match up with any of the expected headerlist (CSV columns), otherwise we simply specify the associated header name in the appropriate place.
-E.g. The third directory in the PP path example above is the model (source_id), so the third list value in output_path_template is set to 'source_id'.
+E.g. The third directory in the PP path example above is the model (source_id), so the third list value in input_path_template is set to 'source_id'.
 We make sure this is a valid value in headerlist as well.
-The fourth directory, 'am5f3b1r0', does not map to an existing header value so we simply add NA in output_path_template for the fourth value.
+The fourth directory, 'am5f3b1r0', does not map to an existing header value so we simply add NA in input_path_template for the fourth value.

-**OUTPUT FILE TEMPLATE**
+**INPUT FILE TEMPLATE**

-The *OUTPUT FILE TEMPLATE* variable controls the expected filename structure of the input data.
+The *INPUT FILE TEMPLATE* variable controls the expected filename structure of the input data.
 This is used to grab relevant data stored in filename.

 .. code-block:: yaml

  #Filename information
-  output_file_template = ['realm','temporal_subset','variable_id']
+  input_file_template = ['realm','temporal_subset','variable_id']

 **INPUT/OUTPUT PATH**